 I had written a lot about the concept characters previously on the blog.
 Including the actual fighters like Yoshiji Soeno who influenced the creation of Sakurada Gashou.
 Sakurada was actually going to be the focus of SFII instead of Ryu.
 Thankfully the team did a lot of revision after the initial lineup.
 Of course if you didn’t know about the rough draft you were probably looking at the dark-skinned characters posted above.
 If you had time you could read about Anabebe, and the roots of Blanka’s racist origins.
 You could also read about the kung-fu cinema origins of Dhalsim on an earlier blog.
 Thankfully the designers knew that these characters might be racist, or at the very least misinformed stereotypical in their origins.
 They went back to the drawing board, and created what could arguably be seen as the greatest fighting game lineup of all time.

 The majority of the cast represented an actual fighting art, such as karate, kung fu, military special ops, and wrestling.
 Then there were two characters as sort of oddballs.
 They were designed to add figurative, and literal color to the lineup.
 In the earliest drafts Blanka was easily the ugliest racist design you could think of.
 He was a dark skinned, big lipped, collar-wearing wild man.
-He had been captured by a hunter, and was going to be taken from battle to battle.
+He had been captured by a hunter, and was going to be taken from battle to battle in a cage.
 This was instead changed to a green skinned wild man from the jungle.
 The entire roots of that change were because AKIMAN, the designer that gave us Chun-Li, always remembered how The Amazon would bite his wrestler’s face in the old Nintendo Pro Wrestling game.
 He wanted Blanka to be that same green skinned savage monster in this game.
 Both Dhalsim, and Blanka became popular with the fans, thanks to how they balanced out the cast, as well as how unique they were to play as.
 Capcom pretty much didn’t make too many changes to the characters over the next 30 years.

 Blanka, and Dhalsim were rooted in some ugly history.
 People from the jungle, or natives that aided colonizers created the Myth of the Noble Savage.
 Native dress was often parodied in popular media.
 I’m talking about costumes made of fur, and feathers with a bone through the actor's nose.
 These caricatures were seen as harmless like Bumbo the wild man from Borneo, from a 1933 Little Rascal’s film the Kid from Borneo.
 Bumbo was a cannibal whose only line was "Yum, Yum Eat-Em-Up!"
 That ugly stereotype was used for decades in TV, and animation.
 Now I want you to imagine that you’re a Brown kid, or a Black kid that loves fighting games.
 At the same time you can’t help but notice that the only colored characters in your favorite games were either weirdos, or villains (M. Bison/Boxer).
 The community told you no, these characters were positive stereotypes, not negative stereotypes.
 Blanka, the only Brazilian in the series at the time couldn’t even speak.
 His game voice was nothing but screeches, and roars.
 Then Dhalsim’s only lines were “Yoga Fire, Yoga Flame, Yoga, Yoga, Yoga.”
 It’s fair to say that these characters might as well have been saying "Yum, Yum Eat-Em-Up!"